HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public

-- TA & O)nTheList activities may gain some focus
+- TA & OnTheList activities may gain some focus
   - 0110: SoW preparation really needs attention
+- provide  ore guidance to ToA
 - reviewed prior to 25-01-02.
   - emails for Time - Priorities for 2024.qu.1.key(s) points